 0.3cm

-\textbf{Quantum Entanglement Index.} Section~\ref{sec:obstruction} organize states and witnesses into a presheaf and express ``global-from-local'' failures as Čech classes.
+\textbf{Quantum Entanglement Index.} Section~\ref{sec:obstruction} organizes states and witnesses into a presheaf and expresses ``global-from-local'' failures as Čech classes.
 When the local data vary smoothly over a parameter manifold $X$, the obstruction acquires a differential geometric description.
-Section~\ref{sec:diff-form-obstruction} then explore these obstructions from the perspective of differential geometry on parameter space: given a smooth family of full‑rank states \(\rho:X\to\mathcal D_{\mathrm{full}}(H)\), we pass to the pullback amplitude bundle
+Section~\ref{sec:diff-form-obstruction} then explores these obstructions from the perspective of differential geometry on parameter space: given a smooth family of full‑rank states \(\rho:X\to\mathcal D_{\mathrm{full}}(H)\), we pass to the pullback amplitude bundle

 which is a principal \(U(r)\)–bundle.
 In this setting the Čech cocycle built from local amplitudes and their unitary transitions is compared with de~Rham cohomology: for a smooth $A$–parallel witness field $W$, the ordered pairing equals the Chern–Weil form (Theorem \ref{thm:global-uhl}):